 Welcome to District 1

-Tommie Cline Martin, Vice Chair
+Tommie Cline Martin, Chair

 |Supervisor Martin comes from a long line of Gila County Pioneer families.
 One set of great grandparents came by wagon into what would become northern Gila County in the late 1800's to set up a saw mill and also prospect for minerals.
 About the same time, another set of grandparents came into the Rim country moving west and herding goats, while also establishing Mercantiles with Post Offices along the way.
 Yet another set of grandparents arrived in the Pleasant Valley area in the early 1900's to farm and ranch.